sajidhamdard/java-full-stack-interview-questions/java-fullstack-interview-questions.md

 ---

-Sure!
-Here's your converted list from 231 to 258 with the requested format (question title + related topics in *Include* without answers):

----

 ### 🔹 **231.
 Is ArrayList synchronized in Java?**

 * Include: Thread safety in collections, synchronized vs unsynchronized collections, Vector, concurrency issues.